 In West Germany, Somali President Mohamed Siad Barre has been meeting with government leaders in Bonn.

-In West Germany, Somali President Mohamed Siad Barre has been meeting with government leaders in Bonn.
+Background: In West Germany, Somali President Mohamed Siad Barre has been meeting with government leaders in Bonn.
 He is on a European tour, designed to strengthen his country's ties with the West.

 SYNOPSIS: West Germany and Somalia have enjoyed something of a special relationship since last October, when Somalia allowed West German commandos to free the hostages in a Lufthansa plane hijacked to Mogadishu.
 In his talks with Chancellor Helmet Schmidt, President Barre expressed his concern at Soviet and cuban influence in Africa and thanked the Germans for the 23-million Pounds (39-million Dollars) in aid which Somalia has recently received from Bonn.